nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 <center>Figure 7: User Interface Class Diagram</center>
 <br>

-For simplicity’s sake the ui class has been minimized into 3 components:
+For simplicity’s sake the Ui class has been minimized into 3 components:

 * The strings containing the various messages.
-* Functions that get a string from UI to be used elsewhere (e.g. Exception classes getting error messages).
+* Functions that get a string from Ui to be used elsewhere (e.g. Exception classes getting error messages).
 * Functions that print command outputs.

 ### Exceptions